 Starting new Corticon images in Docker takes just a few seconds.
 This is due to the fact that it creates a container for every process and does not boot an OS.
 It is also trivial to switch between different versions of the Corticon Server image for testing purposes by merely building and running an image using a different tag (Corticon Server version).
 Different versions of a Corticon Server image can be created and destroyed without worrying that bringing it up again would be too costly.

-Suvasri Mandal is a Sr. Software Engineer at Progress.
+Suvasri Mandal is a Principal Software Engineer at Progress.
 She is responsible for design, development, testing and support of Corticon BRMS.
 She has background in the areas of Business Rules and Complex Event Processing.